 MU218j Seeing, Then Hearing: Graphic Design for the Music Industry While it may seem counterintuitive, visual attraction is a central concern in the business of music.
 Getting music to the attention of the widest possible audience demands an increasingly refined, international visual fluency.
 We will look at and listen to well-known releases with an eye to the differences in the visual publicity and packaging in the European, Asian, and American markets for albums by Katy Perry, the Rolling Stones, Kanye West, and Kiss.
 Students will use readings in world and art history, ethnomusicology, and cultural theory, and hands-on work with Adobe Photoshop to formulate and debate answers to a number of complex multicultural design problems.
 Previously listed as Music 297J.Three credit hours.A.
 Jee

-MU222s Maine's Musical Soundscapes: Ethnography of Maine What are the musical cultures outside of Colby and what are the communities making this music?
-We will engage this question through direct interaction and observation of Maine's ethnic and racial communities.
-Students will learn ethnographic field methods and take field trips to conduct interviews at sites that make up the rich tapestry of Maine's soundscape, including Waterville establishments and Penobscot, Lebanese, Somali, Russian, and French-Canadian communities (the group under study will rotate on a yearly basis).
-Students will present their findings in the form of a documentary film.Four credit hours.A.
-Zelensky
+[MU222] Maine's Musical Soundscapes: Ethnography of Maine What are the musical cultures outside of Colby and what are the communities making this music?
+We will engage this question through direct interaction, observation, and engagement with members of Maine's various musical communities.
+Students will learn ethnographic field methods and conduct interviews at sites that make up the rich tapestry of Maine's soundscape, focusing on the Penobscot, Lebanese, Somali, Russian, or Franco-American communities, depending on the year.
+We will consider issues of representation and of conducting fieldwork, culminating in a short documentary film based on the material gathered.Four credit hours.A.

-MU234s From Rockabilly Kings to Lady Gaga: A History of Rock 'n' Roll A survey of rock music, from its roots in country and blues to the postmodern eclecticism of Lady Gaga.
+MU234s From Rockabilly to Grunge: A History of Rock 'n' Roll A survey of rock music, from its roots in country and blues to the alternative rock scene of the 1990s.
 Rock music will be considered in relation to race, sex, gender, drugs, technology, marketing, and politics to better understand its powerful position in constructing, challenging, and reinforcing various positions of identity.
 Students will learn to discuss the musical characteristics of a work, identify its genre and era of composition, and contextualize it within a broader framework of American culture and politics.Four credit hours.A.
 Zelensky

 MU241f Music History I: Middle Ages to the Early Baroque Period An exploration of Western art music from c.
 800 to c.
 1700, including principal genres from the Middle Ages (chant, organum, motet, chanson), Renaissance (mass, motet, madrigal), and the 17th century (opera, instrumental music).
 Focuses on compositional concepts and processes, historical music theories, institutional patronage, and the connections between music and such areas as theology, philosophy, and the visual arts.
 Students develop analytical and writing skills through listening, writing, and analysis.Prerequisite:Music 111 and 181.Four credit hours.
 Saunders